 Successful raw feeders always look for cheap sources and a variety of options.

 Local ethnic markets have odd cuts and organs at affordable prices.

 Butchers sometimes sell “soup bags” (trimmings from cleaning fish) or trimmings from processing meat.

 Hunters are a great way to get organs, scraps, and RMB’s for free!

-Grow your knowledge optimize the benefits your cat is receiving through a raw diet.
+Learn the benefits cats receive through a raw diet.

 Benefits are provided through fish oil, probtiocs, taurine, etc.

 Remove all processed foods from your cat’s diet and provide natural treats for training and rewards.

 Prepping in advance helps achieve balance in your dogs diet and save time.